kss-node/kss-node/demo/styleguide.md

 }
 ```

-Each KSS documentation block consists of four parts:
+Each KSS documentation block consists of two required parts and several optional parts:
 1. a name (required)
 2. a description of what the element does or looks like (optional)
 3. a list of modifier classes or pseudo-classes and how they modify the element (optional)